FRANZ LISZT SITE: Liszt Biography and Information Resource

 into an appropriate finale—be it soft and ethereal, as in Orpheus, triumphant, as in Tasso, or the fateful moan of the dying Hamlet.
 This contribution to music history by itself is enough to secure Liszt a golden throne in the Pantheon of Composers, however, this is only one small facet of many that this glittering master bequeathed to the world.

-3. Liszt's music evoked deep psychological and emotional impact, far exceeding what previously existed.
+3. Liszt's music evoked deep psychological and emotional impact, far exceeding what existed previously.
 Thus he opened new dimensions not only in the world of music, but also in human awareness to the immense impact this emotional and mysterious form of communication to ever attempt using music as therapy while visiting sick and demoralized patients in hospitals.
 The majority of Liszt's compositions breathe and flow with a human pulse of passion, rather than a metronomic, or robotic, beat that is too often a slave to cold, mathematical-like notation.

 The dark timbres of the Dante Sonata, Hamlet, Dante